torchbox/cookiecutter-wagtail/readme.md

  - A Django project with Wagtail preinstalled
  - A ``home`` and ``search`` app
- - Vagrant configuration (which uses the [torchbox/wagtail](https://github.com/torchbox/vagrant-wagtail-base) base box)
+ - Vagrant configuration (using the [torchbox/wagtail](https://github.com/torchbox/vagrant-wagtail-base) base box)
  - Sphinx docs
  - Puppet configuration/Fabfile for Torchbox sites